Sandipan006/neuroglitch/README.md

 <div align="center">
   <h3>Transform images into stunning ASCII art with cyberpunk aesthetics</h3>
-  <p>AI-powered image processor that converts photos into glitchy, neon-drenched ASCII masterpieces</p>
+  <p>Image processor that converts photos into glitchy, neon-drenched ASCII masterpieces</p>
 </div>

 ## 🌟 Features

 - **ASCII Art Conversion**: Transform any image into pixel-perfect ASCII art with multiple character palettes
 - **Real-time Processing**: Adjust parameters and see changes instantly on your canvas
-- **AI Analysis**: Get cyberpunk-style interpretations of your creations using Gemini AI
 - **Multiple Color Modes**: Choose from mono, spectral, cyber, or original color schemes
 - **Particle Effects**: Add glowing particle overlays for that extra cyberpunk vibe
 - **Responsive Design**: Works beautifully on desktop and mobile devices
 - **Export Functionality**: Download your creations as high-quality PNG files
+- **No API Keys Required**: Works out of the box with no external dependencies

 ## 📸 Screenshots